Menu Close

 First Successful Catch: Ms. Tree’s first successful catch was on June 25th, 2019, during the STP-2 mission.
 This was Ms. Tree’s seventh attempt.
 The offshore weather was noted as being optimal and the catch attempt happened a record 1350 km downrange from the launchpad.

 Ms. Tree was again successful during the AMOS-17 mission on August 7th, 2019.
 The program later saw further success, but not consistently.
-SpaceX chartered a second fairing catcher vessel, GO Ms. Chief, in August 2019 to allow them to catch both fairing halves during a single mission.
+SpaceX chartered a second fairing catcher vessel, Ms. Chief, in August 2019 to allow them to catch both fairing halves during a single mission.

 Throughout 2020, SpaceX was not always attempting to catch the fairing half and instead opting to go straight for wet recovery, a process where the fairing is allowed to gracefully land on the ocean surface and is then lifted onto the recovery ship.
 This method often proved more reliable and less high-risk than catch attempts – which occasionally ended with significant damage to fairings and the catcher ships.